 Women pee on pregnancy tests all year round — so much so that thousands of women are addicted to pregnancy tests, according to new research.
 This means that more women will find out they're pregnant on Wednesday than any other time of the year, according to the study of 1,435 moms conducted by parenting site Channel Mum.
 But taking excessive pregnancy tests has become a problem plaguing one too many women.

 "Pregnancy test addiction" affects many hopeful women anxiously awaiting those elusive blue lines — these women are known as pee-on-a-stick or POAS addicts, according to VICE.
-They spend a fortune on tests and they share photos of their results on forum sites likes Fertilityfriend.com and Babycenter.com, they sometimes even broadcast their test taking on YouTube or social media live streams, and they visit testing sites like Peestickparadise.com and Facebook groups like "All About Pregnancy Tests" to welcome discussion, VICE reported.
+They spend a shocking amount on pregnancy tests, taking as many as 20 in just a few days, VICE reported.
+Then, POAS addicts will discuss their results with other women on forum sites likes Fertilityfriend.com and Babycenter.com.

 In fact, women take an average of six different pregnancy tests just to be sure, The Sun reported.
 The Channel Mum study found that seven percent take 10 tests while one in 20 will take 16 or more.

 "[Continual tests] are expensive and unnecessary," Siobhan Freegard, Channel Mum founder said, according to The Sun.
 "If you are that anxious, then get professional support.”

 But POAS addicts are not alone in their anxiety.
 Sixty-two percent of women keep taking tests even after getting a positive result because they worry that they've gotten a false positive and for the health of their pregnancy.
 One in 12 keep taking tests up until they have their 12-week scan.
 That's a lot, so women spend an average of $37 on tests, according to The Independent.